devilovers/devilovers/README.md

 ---

 ## 💗 About Me
-- 💻 Student developer who loves building clean, aesthetic interfaces
+- 💻 Software Engineering student at SMKN 4 Banjarmasin
 - ⚡ Still learning, but always leveling up
 - 🛠 Focused on HTML, CSS, PHP, and UI/UX
 - 🎧 Codes better with good music